 Now that you’ve identified your customers’ pain points, how are you going to solve them more effectively, more cheaply or more quickly than the solutions that already exist?
 These are questions that should be answered in order to structure the long-term vision for your company.
 Ultimately, your product should bring something new to the market that differentiates it from competition.
 Or, if you are creating a product in a new space, the pain point needs to be big enough that addressing it adds lots of value over maintaining the status quo.

-Having a deep understanding of how your product solves your customers’ pain points, as well as how your competition is seeking to address those same frustrations, will provide you the insight to crafting a durable product or service mission for years to come.
+Having a deep understanding of how your product solves your customers’ pain points, as well as how your competition is seeking to address those same frustrations, will provide you with the insight needed to craft a durable product or service mission for years to come.

 Still have questions about crafting a successful product launch that connects with your audience?
 Check out our post on Building a Successful B2B Go-To-Market Strategy from the Ground Up.